Clebbie/SubGrabber/README.md

 ### Response Codes
 - 200 - Token is validated and SubGrabber is successfully configured
 - 401 - Token is invalid or SubGrabber was not successfully configured

+## TODO:
+- Look into seeing where the main application will be running vs where there server is
+- Generate a config file to edit keystroke commands
+- Add more functionality to keystroke listener (i.e. command to stop/start listening)
+- Monitor performance?
+Cannot have any memory leaks
+- Test functionality so far on Windows